ludwig-ai/ludwig-docs/docs/faq.md

 Ludwig's encoder-combiner-decoder framework is designed to generally mapping some input to some output.

-Encoders parse raw input data into tensors (potentially using a model).
+- Encoders parse raw input data into tensors (potentially using a model).
-Combiners combine the outputs of Input Encoders (potentially using a model).
+- Combiners combine the outputs of Input Encoders (potentially using a model).
-Decoders decode the outputs of Encoders and Combiners into output tensors (potentially using a model).
+- Decoders decode the outputs of Encoders and Combiners into output tensors (potentially using a model).

 Decoder-only, encoder-only, encoder-decoder, vanilla feed-forward, transformers, and more have all been implemented in Ludwig.

 # What does Ludwig not support (yet)?

-Domains of deep learning that Ludwig does not support:
+Domains of deep learning that Ludwig does not support (yet):

 - Self-supervised learning.
 - Reinforcement learning.